Our 2021 Native Plant Workshop Series has concluded.

-This workshop is the 4th in KSB’s 2021 Native Plant Workshop Series and is at the gardener’s home with limited attendance, so early registration is highly encouraged.
-To register for this free workshop, email your name to firstname.lastname@example.org.
-If there is availability, KSB will return the email with confirmation of attendance and an address.
+This workshop was the 4th in KSB’s 2021 Native Plant Workshop Series and was at the gardener’s home with limited attendance

 Previous NPW 2021 Events

 Organic gardening is fun, fresh, and rewarding.
-On Thursday, May 27th from 6pm to 7pm at the home of Doug Copp.
-Doug, a local expert on organic gardening, discussed soil, plant propagation, predator control, harvest, storage and season extension and gave attendees his tips, tricks, and wisdom on growing a successful organic garden.
+On Thursday, May 27th Doug, a local expert on organic gardening, discussed soil, plant propagation, predator control, harvest, storage and season extension and gave attendees his tips, tricks, and wisdom on growing a successful organic garden.
 Attendees visited Doug’s garden in person instead of Zoom.

 A Native Arizonan, Doug is a lifelong gardener and cyclist.
 He is a hiking and mountain bike guide at Enchantment Resort and maintains their chef’s garden.
 Since 1994, Doug has built trails with the US Forest Service and is currently the volunteer Bicycle Coordinator for the City of Sedona, along with board president of Sedona Recycles, Inc.

-Keep Sedona Beautiful presented The Why, How, and What of Natural Dyeing with Local Plants by local artist Monique Sidy on Saturday, June 19th from 8-10 a.m.
+Keep Sedona Beautiful presented The Why, How, and What of Natural Dyeing with Local Plants by local artist Monique Sidy on Saturday, June 19th .
 This was a hands-on workshop where attendees dyed small fabrics supplied by the instructor and then viewed completed projects.
 Participants learned how artists and designers work with local plant dyes and leave with ideas and inspiration.